Last Updated on by Jeremy

 Although the awesome beer program might be what brings you in to Independent Brewing Company, you should definitely check out the food as well.

-The chef here is the superstar Jamilka Borges who has made a name for herself previously as the executive chef at Bar Marco and Spoon.
+The chef here is the superstar Jamilka Borges who has made a name for herself previously as the executive chef at Bar Marco and Spoon (now closed).
 The food menu is quite small, but it's the kind of menu where you can tell each dish and even each ingredient is so carefully and creatively thought out.

 Snacks like beef empanadas and chicken liver mousse, seasonal salads and soups, and larger plates like sandwiches, gnocchi, and ribs are all tantalizing.